dlsc-software-consulting-gmbh/jfxcentral-data/libraries/desktoppanefx/_readme.md

 DesktopPaneFX is a JavaFX version of Swing's JDesktopPane which can be used as a container for individual "child" similar to JInternalFrames.

-This project started as a fork of [JavaFXMDI](https://github.com/lincolnminto/javaFXMDI) authored by Lincoln Minto.

 ![Screenshot](desktoppanefx.png "Screenshot")

 ## Installing